Romazho/Microsoft_Rewards/README.md

 Basically, it's indirect money that you can only use in specific situations.
 You can earn those points by "Binging" (like "Googling", but on Bing).

-So, I made a Selenium script that searches 33 random words on Bing, so you can gather the maximum amount of points each day.
+So, I made a Selenium script that searches 33 (the limit) random words on Bing, so you can gather the maximum amount of points each day.

+## How to use